Bachelor of Business Administration – Social Innovation

 - How do I contact my Co-operative Education coordinator?

-The Bachelor of Business Administration with a minor in Social Innovation prepares students for work in a variety of areas.
-While many of the work term positions are located in Calgary, students can relocate throughout Alberta or across Canada in order to secure a work term position.
-The scope of responsibility should increase with each work term, possibly starting from front-line support or administrative roles to gain exposure in more demanding roles.
+The Bachelor of Business Administration with a concentration in Social Innovation prepares students for work in a variety of areas in the corporate, public or community sectors.
+While many of the work term positions are located in Calgary, students can relocate throughout Alberta or across Canada in order to secure a work term position

 - Corporate social responsibility